 Laurie Goldsmith - vocals, guitars, bass, piano, harmonica, percussion

 Laurie Goldsmith (ascap) has been writing and performing music professionally alongside various artists in the New England area for over 20 years.
 As a young girl she took classical piano for many years before picking up her older brother's acoustic guitar as a teenager and teaching herself how to play.
 After college, Laurie performed as a singer/songwriter, releasing three albums of original contemporary folk music, forming and touring with her backup band The Rodeo Kids, receiving regular airplay on Boston radio stations while winning honors at several New England songwriting competitions.
 Laurie then turned her attention to the electric guitar as well as to percussion and studio production.Over the next 10 years, she went on to perform, record and tour with several Boston area bands in the genres of reggae, jazz, latin, world, r&b, rock, and gospel.
 These bands included Voices From the River, Sistahs of the Yam, Zili Roots (Zili Misik), Roots Nation, The Dis-n-Dat Band, The Pan Jazz Collective and Cruzamente.
 In addition, she formed The Laurie Goldsmith Jazz Trio, playing and singing jazz standards at various venues and private events.
 Laurie returned full circle to her love for songwriting and began to write and perform original songs as part of her live performances with the trio.
 This then became the inspiration for The Laurie Goldsmith Project.
-The LGP released a full length of album of original songs in March 2015 called "Going Through The Motions" and released two follow-up albums in May 2017 entitled "The World Of Weather" and in May 2018 entitled "Mountains", both recorded at her home-based Lucky Dog Studios.
-Laurie also performs with Boston-based band Women In World Jazz.
-She teaches full time as an early childhood educator in Brookline, MA.
-She has co-recorded five albums of childrens music to help to raise money for her school's scholarship fund.
-Laurie divides her time between Jamaica Plain, MA and Bethel, VT with her trusty companion Lucky dog.
+The LGP released a full length of album of original songs in March 2015 called "Going Through The Motions" and released three follow-up albums in May 2017 entitled "The World Of Weather", in May 2018 entitled "Mountains", and in July 2020 entitled "More Stories From The Brook", all recorded and mixed at her home-based Lucky Dog Studios.
+She has co-recorded five albums of childrens music to help to raise money for her previous employer's scholarship fund and continues to performs with the Boston-based band Women In World Jazz.
+She is the program director for The Rainbow Playschool in Woodstock, VT.
+Laurie lives in Bethel, VT with her trusty companion Lucky dog.

 Tal Shalom-Kobi - upright bass, accordian, backup vocals